ElwynnLiyoh/rustClipboard/README.md

 ## Acknowledgement

-The frontend of this project was modified from [Juice_clipboard](https://github.com/ericjuice/Juice_clipboard), whose backend was written by Python 3.
+The frontend of this project was modified from [Juice_clipboard](https://github.com/ericjuice/Juice_clipboard), whose backend was written in Python 3.
 Thanks [Juice](https://blog.juis.top/). :)

 ## TODO